 You will also need to begin tracking all of your expenses.
 This helps you keep your budget accurate, and gives you a great window into your spending habits.
 By tracking your spending habits, you will be able to see what areas you are over spending in and areas you could cut back.

 A great resource, and the book that completely changed my financial views, is Dave Ramseys book, The Total Money Makeover.
 Check it out from your library, borrow it from a friend, or order it from Amazon.
-No matter how you get it, I HIGHLY recommend everyone read it.
+No matter how you get it, just read it.
 Dave Ramsey uses easy to understand terms as explains exactly how to fix your financial situation.

 What is the best way to keep track of day to day spending?